 The primary place for purchasing GXS is at the OEX.com exchange, which has nearly 90% of the trading volume in GXS.
 These transactions are all in Chinese Yuan (CNY).
-You can also purchase GXS with BTC or ETH at Huobi or Binance.
+You can also purchase GXS with BTC or ETH at Huobi or the Binance exchange.
 It is also possible to purchase GXS with USD Tether from QBTC and Gate.io.

 One reason to believe in the success of GXChain is the rising number of strategic partnerships it has made with various Chinese firms.

 These include China Mobile, the state-owned telecommunications company which provides wireless service throughout mainland China; China Unicom, another state-owned telecommunications firm offering wireless service in mainland China; and China Unionpay, a payment processor for four major Chinese banks.
 In addition, GXChain has received investment funding from nearly a dozen different Chinese investment agencies and funds.